 - Add a bookmark to display instead of displaying the entire file in the BIRT mobile viewer software.
-Choose Select to select a bookmark in the file. - Select a default orientation to display the file when viewed in the BIRT Mobile viewer software.
+Choose Select to select a bookmark in the file. - Select a default orientation to display the file when viewed on a mobile device; portrait or landscape mode.